fivequarters/fusebit.io/src/_blog/_posts/http-imports.md

 We looked through the code in the PR and ran through it to get a better sense of how it’s currently set up.
 Here are a few things we noticed:

-* There is no impact to how `package.json` works with your existing import setup, this is an additive functionality that sits on top as an extra way you can import external modules.
+* There is no impact to the default behavior for how `package.json` works with your existing import setup, this is an additive functionality that sits on top as an extra way you can import external modules.
+The only change is that you must add `“type”:”module”` to your `package.json` file, or else it will fail to load.
-* Imported modules must conform to [ESM standards](https://nodejs.org/api/esm.html) and return `application/javascript` as the MIME type.
-Additionally, you must add `“type”:”module”` to your `package.json` file, or else it will fail to load.
+* Imported modules must conform to [ES Module syntax](https://nodejs.org/api/esm.html) and return `application/javascript` as the MIME type.
+Files do not need to have .mjs extension and can also be .js as well.
 * Modules, when loaded, are stored in memory but not on disk.
 This means that every time you restart your node application, it will download the files again.
 * HTTP is limited to loopback addresses only meaning you can only use it for localhost, otherwise you must use HTTPS links.
 * `Authorization`, `Cookie`, and `Proxy-Authorization` headers are not sent to the server and, CORS policies/headers are not sent or enforced either.